$0 Idaho IEP Meeting Prep Checklist

 This is the issue Idaho families in both rural and suburban districts encounter most frequently.
 A teacher or administrator suggests "let's try some additional interventions and see how it goes" when you believe your child should be evaluated for a disability.
 The interventions stretch on for months or years.
 Your child falls further behind.
 No evaluation happens.

 If this has happened to your child, submit a written evaluation request now.
 State explicitly that you suspect a disability and are requesting an evaluation under IDEA.
-The 60-day clock begins running from your signed consent.
-If the district again tries to defer with intervention recommendations, that response is itself something to document and potentially the basis of a state complaint.
+The 60-day clock begins running when the district receives your signed written consent.
+If the district again tries to defer with intervention recommendations instead of responding to the request, document that response and consider whether it supports a state complaint.

 What a Comprehensive Evaluation Should Cover